geoffrich/thatconf-slides-2023/slides.md

 </style>

 <!--
-- [ show of hands — who has heard of Svelte? used Svelte? ]
-- So Svelte has been getting fairly well known these days, but in case this is your first time hearing about it — it is a component-based JavaScript framework like React and Vue, but the major difference is instead of interpreting your component code with a runtime it ships to the browser, it compiles your components into vanilla JavaScript at build time.
+So Svelte has been getting fairly well known these days, but in case this is your first time hearing about it — it is a component-based JavaScript framework like React and Vue, but the major difference is instead of interpreting your component code with a runtime it ships to the browser, it compiles your components into vanilla JavaScript at build time.
 So the advantage of this is that you can ship less JavaScript to your users, and your application has to do less work because it has compiled away a lot at build time
 -->

 ---